Neeta525/Neeta525/README.md

 Hi, I'm Anita Chavez.
 I’m currently a digtal media engineeer.
 Part of my job is maintaining and updating our website.
 Learning full stack web development is going to help me improve the skills I have and help me become better at my job.
 Outside of work, I like to hit the trails on foot or on my MTN bike, soaking up the hot desert sun.
+You can view my profile at this link: https://neeta525.github.io/Portfolio25/

 <!---
 Neeta525/Neeta525 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.